Release Notes

 1. Client System Requirements

-Robot runs in a client-server scenario where the client system executes Robot and automates the server system for RPA (System Under Automation) (SUA), or Testing (System Under Test) (SUT), through one of the supported remote desktop technologies (such as RFB/VNC).
-As the client and server systems may be two fundamentally different platforms, we list the client system (discussed in this chapter) and server system requirements (the following chapter) separately.
-These are the requirements for the client system running Robot:
+Robot can also run in a client-server scenario where the client system executes Robot which automates the server system through one of the supported remote desktop technologies (such as RFB/VNC).
+As the client and server systems may be two fundamentally different platforms, we list the client and server system requirements separately.

 Item